 Stubblefield was a four year starter at Davis HS in Yakima, where he was a First Team All-Columbia Big-9 during three of his four years and First Team All-State his senior year.
 He went on to play at Yakima Valley College for two years where he earned All-NWAACC honors.
 After YVC, he went on to play at Montana State University-Northern where he studied communication and community service, and finished out his collegiate career earning All-Conference honors during his last two years.

-Coach Robinson enters her first year at BC.
+Coach Robinson enters her second year at BC.
 Before joining the BC staff, Coach Robinson coached at Western Washington University during the ’08 – ’09 season.
 Last season, Coach Robinson coached a Juanita HS.
 She also currently coaches youth teams with Friends of Hoop Seattle.
 Coach Robinson’s responsibilities at BC include post development, scouting, and recruiting.

 Coach Robinson also played at WWU during the ’03 – ’08 seasons.
 Coach Robinson ranks second among WWU career leaders in blocked shots with 190.
 She earned a Bachelor’s Degree in Journalism at WWU in 2008.